SlaxWeb/Config/README.md

 If you are using the Pimple\Pimple Dependency Injection Container, you can use the provided Service Provider.
-Make sure that before you are going to use the config.service that you have set the *configResourceLocation*, and the *configHandler* properties in your container.
+Make sure that before you are going to use the config.service, that you have set the *configResourceLocation*, and the *configHandler* properties in your container.
 To use the provider, simply register it with your container: